schmudde/blog/content/posts/2020-08-04-mother-of-mothers.md

 Claude Shannon's *A Mathematical Theory of Communication* describes how to systematically encode complex information and deal with its loss when noise is inevitably introduced into its transmission:[^morse]

-[^morse]: Digital telecommunications excited for decades before Claude Shannon published his paper.
+[^morse]: Digital telecommunications existed for decades before Claude Shannon published his paper.
 For example, the telegraph relied on a set of pulses known as *Morse Code* to encode and decode letters sent over a distance.
 The word *tele-graph* literally means *far-writing*; encoding is a requite for speedy communication over a distance.

 ![](/img/2020-08-04-mother-of-mothers/general-com-sys-1948.png)[^bstj]